outlandnish/outlandnish/README.md

 ### (Some) Previous Projects

-- Travel friendly Onewheel.
-Battery pack that splits into TSA approved sizes + entire platform that splits into three to fit in carry on.
+- Modular Onewheel.
+VESC based design that splits into 3 (and has a split battery pack) that you can legally take onto flights.
 - Rewheel.
 Web based firmware patching tools + patches to customize Onewheels.
 Currently pulled down
 - [The Amp](https://docs.ridewithamp.com) - Reactive, customizable smart lighting for bicyclists, scooter riders, and other micromobility
 - [Ghost Drive](https://github.com/outlandnish/fw-ghost-drive) - Macchina M2 firmware to convert [your car into a sim racing controller](https://outlandnish.com/hacks/ditch-the-sim-rig-use-your-car-instead)